FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Easy boy!
 The charismatic Farnham Flyer loved to celebrate every win with a pint of beer.
 His Boxer dog, Grogger, did too and had a tendancy to steal sips straight from the glass.

-On completion of the Young Driver Learner Experience, it is time to graduate from the programme and drive the historic Goodwood Motor Circuit.
-Putting their new skills to the test from the Young Driver Learner Experience, Juniors will complete a full lap of the 2.4-mile circuit.
+On completion of the Young Driver Learner Experience, it’s time to graduate from the programme by putting newly learned skills to the test with a full lap of the historic 2.4-mile Goodwood Motor Circuit.

-Please note each mission costs £149 (all 3 missions and the Graduation experience will cost £596 in total).
+Please note each mission costs £149 each (all 3 missions and the Graduation experience combined will cost £596 in total).

 Participants must be at least 1.5 metres tall and have completed the Young Driver Learner programme.